 On April 20, 2017, the parties approved and posted a Request for Applications (RFA) in relation to the process by which a Monitor will be selected.
 More information may be found here.

 On June 15, 2017, the Court approved the parties' Amended Notice Regarding Public Comment on Monitor Selection.
-As stated in the Notice, the parties will post for public review all received Monitor applications.
-These applications will be available on the Department of Justice's Civil Rights Division website (www.justice.gov/crt/special-litigation-section-cases-and-matters0#police) and Baltimore City's Consent Decree website (consentdecree.baltimorecity.gov) and police transparency website (https://www.baltimorepolice.org/transparency/overview) by June 16, 2017.
+As stated in the Notice, the parties posted for public review all received Monitor applications.
+These applications were made available on the Department of Justice's Civil Rights Division website (www.justice.gov/crt/special-litigation-section-cases-and-matters0#police) and Baltimore City's Consent Decree website (consentdecree.baltimorecity.gov) and police transparency website (https://www.baltimorepolice.org/transparency/overview).
+The parties will post the received public comments regarding the Monitor applications on their websites on or around July 25, 2017.